Tim Hodgson (cricketer)

 In the 2000 NatWest Trophy, Hodgson made his debut in List A cricket for the Surrey Cricket Board against Shropshire.
 He played 2 further List A matches for the Board against Huntingdonshire and Surrey, both in the 2001 Cheltenham & Gloucester Trophy.
 In his combined total of 16 List A matches, he scored 376 runs at an average of 25.06, with a single half century and a single century high score of 113.
 In the field he took 2 catches.

 Family

 His brother, James, played first-class cricket for Cambridge University.
 His great-uncle, Neville Knox, played Test cricket for England as well as first-class cricket for Surrey and the Marylebone Cricket Club.

-Tim also has two other brothers, an older brother Mark who resides in Sydney, Australia and is a senior manager for Travelex Global Business Payments, and a younger brother Charles who resides in London.

-Hodgson resides in Sydney, Australia with his wife, four children and their dog.